Alluxio/alluxio/docs/en/Debugging-Guide.md

 #### Q: I tested Alluxio/Spark against HDFS/Spark (running simple word count of GBs of files).
 There is no discernible performance difference.
 Why?

-A: Alluxio accelerates your system performance by leveraging temporal or spatial locality using distributed in-Alluxio storage
-(and tiered storage).
+A: Alluxio accelerates your system performance by leveraging temporal or spatial locality using distributed in-memory storage (and tiered storage).
 If your workloads don't have any locality, you will not see tremendous performance boost.

 ## Environment